By Michael Jarzabek

-This was written and delivered at my final Official Visit as District Deputy Grand Master.
+This was written and delivered at an Official Visit of Michael Jarzabek as District Deputy Grand Master.

 I was afraid that day to deliver that speech.
 I thought it was too inflammatory.
 Who was I to tell the craft what a mason was?
 Who was I to incite a call to arms?
 Who would listen?

 I was surprised at the response.
-In the last year that humble speech has made it from Brigham Lodge, to the Trowel (and subsequently the Library of Congress), to the Beyond the Third Degree Symposium, to the Southern California Reasearch Lodge’s monthly newsletter which is distributed to members in every state and thirty seperate countries.
+In the last year that humble speech has made it from Brigham Lodge, to the Trowel (and subsequently the Library of Congress), to the Beyond the Third Degree Symposium, to the Southern California Research Lodge’s monthly newsletter which is distributed to members in every state and thirty separate countries.

 In addition, I have found many kindred spirits who already were feeling or saying the same things.
 I know that it was the message and not the man that is responsible for the speech’s popularity.
 I was simply saying what the craft was already thinking.
 I was giving voice to that anxiety that we share.
 That we aren’t worthy of that in which we have been endowed.
 That anxiety… that somehow we would break Freemasonry.